Deferral of Enrollment

 - If you were admitted to URI as an entering freshman with a merit scholarship, chose to enroll at another college, and will have attempted fewer than 24 credits when you enroll at URI, we will consider granting you a pro-rated portion of your scholarship.

 Please Note: This policy does not pertain to students who were enrolled at URI and left the University.
 In that case, you must complete the readmission form, and submit it to the dean of the college at URI to which you are applying for readmission.
-This form is available on the Enrollment Services website, Undergraduate Readmission Form.
+This form is available on the Enrollment Services website, Undergraduate Application for Readmission form.